pavarnos/cleveryellowbox/README.md

 * Use the app or web interface to update the firmware on the USG and the WiFi AP
 * Use ssh to `apt update` then `apt upgrade` on the controller

-To change the wifi password via the mobile app:
+To change the wifi password via the mobile app: https://help.ubnt.com/hc/en-us/articles/115012360487-UniFi-Getting-Started-with-the-UniFi-Mobile-App

-Instructions for the iOS version of the UniFi app: https://help.ubnt.com/hc/en-us/articles/115012360487-UniFi-Getting-Started-with-the-UniFi-Mobile-App
+(Instructions for the iOS version of the UniFi app)
 * Log in to the controller through the app
 * Tap More (...) in the bottom tool bar
 * Tap Settings